 Taking part is easy!
 Simply download the iNaturalist app to your smartphone or tablet and use it to upload photos of any wildlife you see.

 You don’t have to be a wildlife expert, as the app will give you some handy suggestions of what it thinks you’ve seen.
 An online community of scientists and wildlife enthusiasts will then verify your sighting.
-It’s a great way to learn more about the wildlife around you, and best of all, the records you submit will help inform local and national conservation work!
+It’s a great way to learn more about the wildlife around you, and best of all, the records you submit can help inform local and national conservation work.

 Check out our guide to using iNaturalist to get started and learn some top tips for recording wildlife.
 No need to wait until the challenge – you can start practising on the app today!

-City regions across the whole UK took part in the 2023 Challenge:
+City regions across the UK taking part in City Nature Challenge 2024:

 - Birmingham & Black Country